Bognor Postcard Publishers

 Edward Lawrence WOOD (born 1878, Bognor, Sussex)

-Edward Lawrence Wood was born in 1878 at Bognor, the son of Anne Wood ( born c1849, Ockley, Surrey) and Edward Wood ( 1855 Ware, Hertfordshire), a printer and Postmaster of 25 High Street, Bognor.
-By 1901 Edward Lawrence Wood was earning a living as a bookseller in Bognor.
+Edward Lawrence Wood was born at Bognor in 1878, the son of Anne Wood (born c1849, Ockley, Surrey) and Edward Wood (born 1855, Ware, Hertfordshire), a printer and postmaster of 25 High Street, Bognor.
+By 1901, Edward Lawrence Wood was earning a living as a bookseller in Bognor.
 A local trade directory of 1905 lists Edward Lawrence Wood as a bookseller at 19a High Street, Bognor.
-From around 1905 to 1915, he produced picture postcards of Bognor under the name of E. Lawrence Wood.
 In 1904, Edward Lawrence Wood married Katrine Ella Barrett (born 1880, Chichester), a hospital nurse who worked at the Broyle Road Infirmary in Chichester.
+The couple's son, Eric Wood, was born in Bognor during the 2nd Quarter of 1906.

 Click here to return to Home Page